heikkipora/registry-sync/README.md

     -V, --version    output the version number
     --root <path>    Path to serve NPM packages from --port [number]  Local HTTP port to bind the server to (defaults to 3000)

+## Using a proper web server instead of bin/serve (recommended)

+Configure your web server to use `index.json` as index file name instead of `index.html`.